top of page

 We all need to grow our business networks, cultivating a wide variety of connections that will help us engage with interested partners, and increase our reach in the business environment.
 LinkedIn is a superb B2B social network, and can be a very powerful business development tool.
 However we are time-poor, and under immense pressure to produce results, so many of us are moving to AI and Automation platforms for help.

-On LinkedIn, these software products allow us to search and find suitable ‘targets’, and automate the process of connecting with them.
+Software products such as ChatGPT, Walaxy and LinkedIn allow us to identify suitable ‘targets’, and automate the process of connecting with them.
 This enables us to create more 1st degree connections and communicate our value proposition, ultimately cultivating more leads.
 This sounds positive, however automation can be a blunt instrument if not used sensitively, and we have noticed a real pattern in recent months:

 1. The Connection Request